Frederickhs/EPICPQS_App/FORMULA_REFERENCE.md

 ### Purpose

-Automatically assigns the Training Supervisor for the selected land.
+Automatically assigns the Trainer for the selected land.

 ---